 One Tree Hill College is an innovative school with a commitment to students and their learning.
-It has always been a successful school staffed by capable and dedicated teachers.
+It is a successful school staffed by capable and dedicated teachers.
 The facilities are modern and are situated within a beautiful and spacious environment.
-As New Zealand moves forward in the new century, schools have the task of preparing students for the challenges that they will meet.
+As New Zealand moves forward, schools have the task of preparing students for the challenges that they will meet.